Good Company

 Steph who lives with young onset dementia loves music, she often closes her eyes and sways and dances, she loves using percussion and always makes a point of dancing with Hilary, another company member with advanced dementia.
 Knowing how Steph likes to feel rhythm our brilliant double base player from Sinfonia Viva placed himself next to Steph in the circle – then all singing a song we had composed together based on memories of journeys – he encouraged Steph to place her hands and the side of her body against the double base whilst he played.
 Anyone who has ever done this will know a base vibrates so powerfully – you feel its vibrations through your whole body.
 The impact this had on Steph was immediate.
 She began to sing a song in Swahili, beginning softly then with more confidence as the memory of it took over – she sang then taught the company all the words, everyone joined in, viola, guitar, percussion, all of us.
 Steph told us she thought the song was something she and her sister learned at school, at primary school and that shed never sung it since.
 But it along with the fully company performed at led by Steph at the final performance in March.

-This is just one experience of many I can share.
-And a word to conclude about Age Exchange the lead of “Good Company”.
-Starting from week one it is our role to create the company foundations – exploring week on week reminiscence themes through reminiscence artefacts, sensory material, and archive photos and film and find out who is n the room and ensure everything that develops through reminiscence, music and dance is entirely made with and by the people who were referred as individuals but through taking part become the heart of “Good Company”.
+A key responsibility of Age Exchange is to use our expertise in reminiscence work to lay the foundations of “Good Company”, exploring week on week reminiscence themes through reminiscence artefacts, sensory material, archive sound, and archive photos and film - to find out who is in the room and ensure everything that develops through reminiscence, music and dance is entirely made with and by the people who were referred as individuals, but through taking part become the heart of “Good Company”.
+Members also bring to the sessions family photos from across the generations of their own families, and memorabilia which they use to share their story, inspired by the reminiscence themes we explore each week developed through learning about the company members and their lives.
+This approach is the very definition of person centred creative care.

 We are grateful to Brentwood Borough Council for making “Good Company” possible and to all our partner organisations, along with key funders including Essex County Council, the NHS and Department for Levelling Up.
 Film of Good Company and interviews with company members will be available on the Age Exchange website soon, along with evaluation of the programme by the University of Essex.